Get

 Serving Suggestions:

-Cut a piece of bell pepper (any color) into small pieces, and offer a few to your kitty.
+Cut a very small piece of bell pepper (any color) into small pieces, and offer a few to your kitty.
 You can also sauté or otherwise cook a pepper and add a few pieces to your cat’s commercial food occasionally.

 Hepper NomNom - Spill Proof Elevated Cat Bowl